 - Moderate-risk patients: making a follow-up phone call within 48 hours and helping to schedule a physician office visit within five days.
 During the post-discharge call, educational content is reinforced and validated so patients have a clear understanding of what they need to do to be successful in staying out of the hospital.

 Our results since implementing these interventions have yielded positive trends in our rehospitalization rates and many of the interventions are now being spread across all nursing units.

 Baystate Mary Lane Hospital

-BMLH has begun the State Action on Avoidable Rehospitalization (STAAR) initiative.
-Important steps to avoid readmissions have been identified in the post discharge follow-up processes.
-Working with our BMLH Hospital Medicine providers and Community providers, we have studied the attendance and timeliness of patient follow-up in the office, and the effectiveness of the on-line "Discharge Summary" template.
+BMLH has also begun participating in the State Action on Avoidable Rehospitalization (STAAR) initiative.
+Important steps to avoiding readmissions have been identified in the post discharge follow-up processes.
+Working with our BMLH Hospital Medicine Providers and Community Providers, we have studied the attendance and timeliness of patient follow-up in the office, and the effectiveness of the on-line “Discharge Summary” template.